alphagov/packager/doc/getting_started.md

 Building packages for multiple series
 -------------------------------------

-Building packages for multiple series ("Precise", "Lucid", etc.) is slightly more involved.
+Building packages for multiple series ("Precise", "Trusty", etc.) is slightly more involved.
 See [`building_for_multiple_series.md`](building_for_multiple_series.md).

 Submitting to Launchpad